mesenoir1/ds2026-H1H2-ID5-teamalpha/JOURNAL.md

 ---

 *Conclusion: With these two metrics, we now have the exact quantitative tools to argue the trade-off between accuracy and faithfulness for H2 in a robust and publishable manner.*

+## KW 24 - 10 June 2026

+### Decision: Optimizer switch to AdamW

+Following several training runs where the model exhibited unstable convergence behavior, we re-evaluated our optimizer choice.
+We decided to transition from the standard Adam optimizer to **AdamW**.

+AdamW decouples weight decay from the gradient update, which leads to a much smoother and more stable learning rate curve and better generalization in deep networks like our DenseNet201.
+After extensive comparative evaluations, the AdamW models consistently showed smoother loss trajectories and better prevention of overfitting.
+We have permanently adopted AdamW as the default optimizer in our master training scripts.

+## KW 24 - 12 June 2026

+### Decision: Parameter sweep for stochastic augmentation methods

+To find the optimal "sweet spot" for our data augmentations, we generated and evaluated several model variations.
+The goal was to balance robustness without destroying diagnostically relevant features.

+* **Blur Outside ROI:** We found that a suppression probability of **50%** works exceptionally well, especially when combined with other interventions or loss functions.
+If blur is used as the *sole* augmentation method, a lower probability between **10% and 25%** yields the best trade-off.
+* **Inversion:** Since our dataset inherently contains inverted X-ray images, we tested random color inversion.
+We observed that applying inversion with a **50% probability** does not harm model performance; instead, it effectively levels out the inverted cases in the dataset and prevents the model from memorizing color distributions as a shortcut.
+* **Gaussian Noise:** Unfortunately, injecting Gaussian noise did not lead to stable or reproducible improvements in our metrics.
+We have therefore decided not to rely on it as a primary augmentation strategy.

+## KW 25 - 16 June 2026

+### Decision: Evolution of Suspiciousness-Guided Training (Hard vs. Soft Weighting)

+We extensively tested several methods that rely on our previously calculated suspiciousness metrics (border attention and dynamic ROI inside ratio).
+Initially, we explored **Curriculum Learning** (training exclusively on "faithful" images in early epochs before introducing the rest) and **Thresholded Loss** (applying hard `if`-condition thresholds to trigger the attention penalties).

+However, we observed that hard thresholds caused "gradient swamping"—where massive, sudden penalty gradients overpowered the subtle learning signals.
+Consequently, we replaced the hard thresholds with a **Continuous Soft Weighting** approach.
+The penalty strength is now scaled proportionally to the severity of the model's shortcut behavior.

+We now distinguish between two master script variants: `hard` (threshold-based) and `soft` (continuous weighting).
+Initial evaluations demonstrate that combining continuous soft weighting with **Dynamic Label Smoothing** produces highly promising results: it successfully increases faithfulness (higher In-ROI score, lower Border Attention) while maintaining competitive Accuracy and Macro-F1 scores.

+## KW 25 - 20 June 2026

+### Decision: Transition to paper writing and multi-seed validation

+With our methodology established and the master scripts (`hard` and `soft`) fully implemented, we have officially transitioned into the paper writing phase.
+We are currently structuring the methodology and results sections based on the metrics gathered from our intervention models.

+### Next Steps: Multi-Seed Confirmation
+To ensure the scientific validity and statistical significance of our findings, our next immediate technical step is to run the final intervention models (especially the soft-weighted baseline combined with dynamic label smoothing and blur) across **multiple random seeds**.
+This will confirm that our observed improvements in faithfulness and the accuracy/faithfulness trade-off are robust and not artifacts of a single favorable initialization.